Okay, here’s the science: Repetition is one of the key principles of landscape design.

 Below: The line of large concrete orbs is exciting and visually stimulating.
 The repeated pattern of the stair steps helps to create an unbroken line that feels good.

 Of course if you don’t want to take on a landscaping project, just buying matching pots and plants can also produce the easy sophistication that comes with the use of repetition.
 How natural does this trio of zinc containers look when planted with the same variety in different colors?

-Below: While this is a larger scale version, the idea is the same–create a line that the eye keeps travelling while producing a feeling of ease.
-And, this grouping of repeated exactly matching potted trees with soft underplantings would be an answer to how to break up a long, boring wall.
+Below: While this is a larger-scale version, the idea is the same–create a line that the eye keeps traveling while producing a feeling of ease.
+And, this grouping of repeated exactly matching potted trees with a soft underplanting would be an answer to how to break up a long, boring wall.